The Trail

 Females at Folsom

 On November 7, 1885, the first female prisoner was received at Folsom Prison.
-Nora O’Brien arrived at Folsom Prison to serve one year for petty larceny, and had the distinction of being one of only 26 female prisoners who were held at the prison during this time.
+Nora O'Brien arrived to serve one year for petty larceny and had the distinction of being one of only 26 female prisoners held at the prison during this time.

-The first female inmates were kept busy doing chores under the supervision of the warden’s wife.
-Today, female guards and correctional officers help keep the peace at Folsom and California’s other institutions.
+The first female inmates were kept busy doing chores under the supervision of the warden's wife.
+Female guards and correctional officers help keep the peace at Folsom and California's other institutions today.

 Folsom Has Had Some Great Escapes